Vicarious Trauma in the Classroom

 Partners & Network

-The School of Global Access, along with the Calgary Immigrant Women’s Association (CIWA) and Dr. Pat Kostorous from Mount Royal University are engaging language instructors and newcomers in a co-creation process to develop, pilot, and evaluate evidence-based strategies to support faculty in preventing, and coping with, vicarious trauma.
+The School of Global Access, along with the Calgary Immigrant Women’s Association (CIWA) and Dr. Pat Kostorous from Mount Royal University are engaged language instructors and newcomers in a co-creation process to develop, pilot, and evaluate evidence-based strategies to support faculty in preventing, and coping with, vicarious trauma.

 Project Partners